-Charon-PDP creates a virtual PDP environment on a standard Windows based host system.
+Charon-PDP creates a virtual PDP-11 environment on a standard Windows-based host system.
 Stromasys customers can quickly, easily, and safely phase out aging and increasingly expensive DEC hardware, and replace it with an enterprise-grade virtual PDP environment on an industry-standard x86 platform.

 HP recognizes Charon-PDP as a valid PDP replacement platform to run RSX-11M, RT11, RSTS.
-No application source code or conversion is required, no matter which PDP hardware platform your software was running.
+No application source code or conversion is required, no matter which PDP hardware platform your software was running on.

 Charon-PDP requires a host server with CPU > 3Ghz, with 2 cores.
 The server can either be a physical server or a VMware virtual machine running Windows operating system.

 The two models of the Charon-PDP family support the appropriate hardware for their architecture.
 The PDP-11/93 supports virtualized Q-Bus and the PDP-11/94 supports virtualized Unibus devices.

 Charon-PDP supports both virtualized storage as well as physical storage.
 Physical storage is

 associated with local SCSI devices allocated to Charon-PDP.
 Virtual storage (container files) can reside on any storage subsystem presented to the host system.
 This can be either SCSI, SATA, IDE or any other local storage (including USB).
 Additionally, any network-attached storage can be utilized that is supported by the host, including iSCSI, SAN, NAS, Samba/CIFS and NFS.

 Charon-PDP provides a variety of networking and character terminal-oriented interfaces.
 Charon-PDP virtualizes the Ethernet controllers present in the original PDP hardware.

 Tap into our extensive collection of resources to help plan and execute your virtualization projects.